sswietoniowski/learning-go/docs/basic_commands.md

 go mod init <module_name>
 ```

-By common convention this module might be called `vendor` as it is used to store all the dependencies.

 In Go a module is a collection of Go packages stored in a file tree with a `go.mod` file at its root.
 The `go.mod` file defines the module's module path, which is also the import path used for the root directory, and its dependency requirements, which are the other modules needed for a successful build.

 Example of a `go.mod` file: